Taste-splitting mass and edge modes in $3+1$ D staggered fermions: Dimensional reduction by mass splitting

 It should be noted that $Q_{y}$ and $Q_{z}$, defined in Eq.~\eqref{eq:Qi-ConservedCharges-satisfying-OnsagerAlgebras} are conserved in the $2+1$~D boundary system, and these charges act on the fermions as

 since the Hamiltonian~\eqref{eq:DW-Hamiltonian} possesses same symmetries with $\delta H_x ^{(1)}$.
 Notably, $Q_y$ and $Q_z$ generate an $\mathrm{SU}(2)$ flavor symmetry on each domain wall, which we refer to as the valley $\mathrm{SU}(2)$ symmetry.
 Ref.~\cite{Pace:2025rfu} demonstrated that conserved charges satisfying the Onsager algebra in a $2+1$~D honeycomb lattice system give rise to an $\mathrm{SU}(2)$ symmetry in the continuum limit, indicating that the valley symmetry is not emergent but ''emanant".
 In the present construction, this emanant valley $\mathrm{SU}(2)$ symmetry originates from the conserved charges $Q_y$ and $Q_z$ defined in the $3+1$~D staggered fermion system.~\footnote{ We refer to such an IR symmetry, which arises from exact conserved lattice operators obeying a different algebra, as ``emanant'' \cite{Cheng:2022sgb,Seiberg:2023cdc,Barkeshli:2025cjs}.
-In our system, by ``emanant,'' we mean a boundary symmetry or anomaly that is already encoded in the bulk system, rather than one that merely emerges in the IR limit.}
+In our system, by ``emanant,'' we mean a boundary symmetry or anomaly that is already encoded in the bulk system, rather than one that merely emerges in the IR limit.}~\footnote{The commutator $[Q_y,Q_z]$, which is itself a bulk operator, likewise acts nontrivially on the zero modes and supplies the remaining $\mathrm{su}(2)$ generator; see Appendix~\ref{sec:app-extraEvidence}.}

 The valley $\mathrm{SU}(2)$ symmetry forbids Dirac flavor mass terms of the form $\hat{\Psi}_{\pm}^{\dagger}(\beta \otimes \sigma_i ) \hat{\Psi}_{\pm}$.
 Consequently, on the domain wall there exists no mass term that is simultaneously invariant under the spacetime reflection symmetries $\mathbb{Z}_2^{\mathrm{R}_y}$, $\mathbb{Z}_2^{\mathrm{R}_z}$, and $\mathbb{Z}_2^{\mathrm{T}}$, as well as the $\mathrm{SU}(2)$ flavor symmetry.
 This establishes the parity anomaly associated with the flavor $\mathrm{SU}(2)$ symmetry and space-reflection symmetry $\mathbb{Z}_2^{\mathrm{R}_i}$~\cite{Seiberg:2016rsg,Pace:2025rfu}.\footnote{Since the anomalous time-reversal symmetry $\mathbb{Z}_4^{\mathcal{T}}$ is explicitly broken while the time-reversal symmetry $\mathbb{Z}_2^{\mathrm{T}}$ is anomaly free~\cite{Pace:2025rfu} because it commutes with the $\mathrm{SU}(2)$ symmetry, the parity anomaly associated with time-reversal symmetry $\mathbb{Z}_4^{\mathcal{T}}$ is emergent anomaly.} The anomaly associated with this emanant symmetry may be understood as a Lieb-Schultz-Mattis (LSM) anomaly~\cite{Lieb:1961fr, Affleck:1986pq, Oshikawa:2000zwq, Hastings:2003zx}; although we describe the $2+1$~D domain-wall theory in the continuum limit, the relevant symmetries are fundamentally exact on the underlying lattice.